Ukrainization of Russian Army units: February 1917

 In February 1917, the Tsarist autocracy was overthrown in the Russian Empire during the February Revolution, the Provisional Government came to power, and the Russian Republic was proclaimed.
 The entire former empire was engulfed in revolutionary chaos, full of desires for the establishment of a new and more just order and the resolution of painful national and social problems that had accumulated during the tsarist era.

-The February Revolution's consequences did not bypass the Russian Imperial Army, in which about 4,000,000 Ukrainians served at that time.
+The February Revolution's consequences did not bypass the Russian Imperial Army, in which at the time about 3.5 million Ukrainians served, whereas the army had a total strength of 9.6 million soldiers.
+On the Southwestern and Romanian fronts, Ukrainians made up 60–70% of the personnel.

 March−April 1917

 Creation of the Central Rada (March 4, 1917)

 At this crucial time, in order to unite Ukrainian national forces, a broadly representative public structure was created in Kyiv on from representatives of political, scientific, educational, student, cooperative, and other organizations - the Ukrainian Central Rada (UCR), the head of which was elected the outstanding historian Professor Mykhailo Hrushevsky and which advocated the democratization of public and political life, overcoming national and social problems, and granting Ukraine broad autonomy within the framework of a new, free Russia.